 Adams County.
 Formed January 22, 1800 out of York County.
 The name honors President John Adams.
 Important center of fruit growing industry.
 County seat of Gettysburg, incorporated 1806, was site in 1863 of key Civil War battle and President Lincoln's great address.

 Old Courthouse, Baltimore & W. Middle Sts.
 (Bus.
-15 & PA 116), Gettysburg, PA, United States where he is commemorated
+15 & PA 116), Gettysburg, PA, United States where they is commemorated

 National Funeral for President Washington.
 George Washington died on December 14, 1799.
 Congress set Dec.
 26 as a day of formal mourning in Philadelphia, the nation's capital from 1790 to 1800.
 The national funeral service was in Zion Lutheran Church--located at this site, 1766-1870--and among those attending was President John Adams.
 In his funeral oration, Congressman Henry Lee spoke the famous tribute: "First in war, first in peace and first in the hearts of his countrymen."

-SE corner, N 4th & Cherry Streets, Philadelphia, PA, United States where he was
+SE corner, N 4th & Cherry Streets, Philadelphia, PA, United States where they was

 On 8th April 1786 John Adams and Thomas Jefferson - the second and third Presidents of the United States of America - dined in the old Hop Pole Inn, which is the building to the left of this hotel, during their 8-day tour of English gardens and Civil War battle sites.
 Later, on Fort Royal Hill, Adams demanded of local people: "do Englishmen so soon forget the ground where liberty was fought for?
 All England should come in pilgrimage to this hill once a year."

-Whitehouse Hotel, Worcester, United Kingdom where he dined (1786)
+Whitehouse Hotel, Worcester, United Kingdom where they dined (1786)